Pottukadalai | Buy online | Health benefits | Nutrition values | Recipes

 On this page, you can understand What are the benefits of Pottukadalai? then, How to call pottukadalai in English? and then 5 attractive pottukadalai recipes.

 Pottukadalai in English name Roasted Gram sometimes called Roasted Bengal Gram, Roasted Split Gram.
 In some places, people are called Chutney Dal, or Fried Channa.

-Here, you can buy online, pottukadalai 1kg price at wholesale rate.
+Here, you can buy online, pottukadalai 1kg price at a wholesale rate.
 Free delivery is available only in Coimbatore.

 7 magnified explanations of pottukadalai benefits